 This bracelet looks stunning when worn, and what's not visible at first sight is the mourning aspect of this cuff; when we look behind the domed gold we can see a place encased by glass.
 Mourning jewelry was in style in Victorian England after Prince Albert died.
 It became popular to carry a reminder of a loved one in the form of hair in a locket, or portrait close to the heart.

-The bracelet has a safety latch and a security chain attached to the cuff so this piece of jewelry can be worn everyday.
-The bracelet is made for a size 7 inch wrist.
+The bracelet has a safety latch and a security chain attached to the cuff so this piece of jewelry can be worn safely.
+The bracelet measure 6 3/4" and would fit a small to medium wrist.
 It dates to the 1880s and has wonderful presence.
 Remains unmarked but has been acid tested to 14 karats of gold.
 There is a minor wear to the enamel on the star, but it is only visible through a loupe.
 Weighs 24 grams.
-A lovely piece, a must have for collector's of mourning jewelry.
+A lovely piece, a must have for collector's of mourning or celestial jewelery.